just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     :feedback_b: That's right!
 Circuit switching means that there is a continuous circuit set up to send the data, as in a telephone call.
 Packet switching means that data is broken up into small packets and sent out in parts.
     :correct: b

+    .. raw:: html

-    True or False: The main difference between circuit switching and packet switching is that in circuit switching data is broken up and sent in parts and in packet switching data is sent out on a continuous circuit.
+    	<p><b>True or False:</b> The main difference between circuit switching and packet switching is that in circuit switching data is broken up and sent in parts and in packet switching data is sent out on a continuous circuit.</p>

 .. raw:: html